-LABOR FORCE CHANGE, 2000-2014
+LABOR FORCE CHANGE, 2000-2016

-According to data from DEED's Local Area Unemployment Statistics program, Southwest Minnesota has experienced some substantial fluctuations in the size of the available labor force over the last 14 years in response to changing economic conditions.
+According to data from DEED's Local Area Unemployment Statistics program, Southwest Minnesota has experienced some substantial fluctuations in the size of the available labor force over the last 16 years in response to changing economic conditions.
 During the recessions in both 2001 and 2007, workers flooded into the labor market to earn extra income; then dropped back out when the region's economy improved.
-In line with the region's population decline overall, Southwest Minnesota lost about 1,400 workers over the last 14 years, from 220,267 available workers in 2000 to 218,900 workers in 2014.
-In contrast, the state was gaining workers over the past decade and a half (see Figure 4).
-As the economy has recovered, the labor market in the region has been getting tighter, with only about 9,000 unemployed workers that were actively seeking work in 2014.
+Despite the region's population decline overall, Southwest Minnesota gained about 1,250 workers over the last 16 years, from 220,267 available workers in 2000 to 221.526 workers in 2016.
+In contrast, the state was steadily gaining workers over the past decade and a half (see Figure 5).
+As the economy has recovered, the labor market in the region has been getting tighter, with only about 8,800 unemployed workers that were actively seeking work in 2016.

-LABOR FORCE PROJECTIONS, 2015-2025
+LABOR FORCE PROJECTIONS, 2020-2030

-If Southwest Minnesota's population changes at the projected rates shown in Figure 3 above, the region would be expected to see a continued decline in the labor force over the next decade.
-Applying current labor force participation rates to future population projections by age group creates labor force projections for the region, which show a small drop in workforce numbers (see Table 3).
+If Southwest Minnesota's population changes at the projected rates shown in Figure 4 above, the region would be expected to see a decline in the labor force over the next decade.
+Applying current labor force participation rates to future population projections by age group creates labor force projections for the region, which show a steady drop in workforce numbers (see Table 3).

-In addition to the overall decline, the labor force will also see a significant shift over time, with large gains in the number of workers aged 65 years and over against huge declines in the number of workers aged 45 to 64 years.
-However, the region is still expected to see gains in the number of entry-level workers and 25 to 44 year olds.
-This will likely lead to a tight labor market in the future as well, with employers needing to respond to the changing labor force availability in the region.
+In addition to the overall decline, the labor force will also see a significant shift over time, with large gains in the number of workers aged 65 years and over against huge declines in the number of workers aged 55 to 64 years.
+The region is also expected to lose teenaged workers and entry-level workers.
+However, the region is expected to see gains in the number of 25 to 44 year olds.
+Due to the growth, the 25 to 54 year old age group will make up about 58 percent of the total workforce in 2030, up from 54.5 percent in 2010.
+Either